Archaeological evidence on the Korean Peninsula

 The Three Kingdoms unified under Silla in 676, leading to the North South States Period.
 During this time, the relationship with China

 Unified Silla weakened as internal conflict prevailed, and in 935 they surrendered to Goryeo.
 Mongol invasions crippled the Goryeo Dynasty during the 13th century; although Goryeo continued to rule Korea until 1392 as an ally to the Mongols.

 Following the Goryeo Dynasty, General Yi Seong-gye (Taejo

 ) organized the Joseon Dynasty.
 For the next five centuries, internal conflict and civil unrest plagued the region.
 Conditions only worsened at the onset of the Japanese

 invasion of Korea in 1592 and then by the Manchu invasion of 1627.

 Joseon was renamed in 1897 to the Korean Empire, and Emperor Gojong took control.

-Korea during the 20th century saw a significant turn of events.
+During the 20th century, Korea saw a significant turn of events.
 In a land-grab, Japan

-annexed the entire peninsula in 1905, but at the end of World War II (in 1945) Korea was split into North and South, with the 38th parallel the general demarcation line.
+annexed the entire peninsula in 1905.
+At the end of World War II (in 1945) Korea was split into North and South, with the 38th parallel the general demarcation line.